 [Edited version - originally posted on July 28, 2016]

 But these aren′t the only benefits to line-drying your linens.
 Air drying is also good for the textiles themselves, causing less wear and extending the life of the linens you love.
-Below, we offer 10 helpful tips for line-drying your fine linens, because summertime is the right time to seize laundry day.
+Below, we offer 10 helpful tips for line-drying your fine linens, because spring and summertime is the right time to seize laundry day.

 1. Give your dryer a rest